silverfs/wikijs-datadump/manuals/cybersec/BoK/secure-network-connections.md

 Next, we'll head over to `/etc/apache2/sites-enabled/default-ssl.conf` or wherever your default Apache configuration is and specify our web-domain and the location of our certificate and key file.
 Save and reload, and voila!

+What we see below is the a part of the default webpage of apache2.
+The addressbar shows our url of our machine's website, starting with `https://`.
+Notice the lock with the exclamation mark.
+This is a warning set by the browser that the certificate is self-signed thus cannot be easily trusted, which is fine in our case.

 ![self-ssl2.png](/bok/self-ssl2.png)
 <br />

-And with some in-depth information about our self-signed certificate, we've completed our basic self-signed certificate.
+With some in-depth information about our self-signed certificate, we've completed our basic self-signed certificate.
 Here is some more data about the certificate.
+Everything we filled in, amongst other data is present here.

 ![self-ssl3.png](/bok/self-ssl3.png)